In most cities, the weather is an inconvenience. In Hong Kong, it can change whether a day legally counts as a working day.

 - Employee safety must be prioritised

-Black Rainstorm Warning: different rules
+Black Rainstorm Warning: timing is everything

-Before office hours (6:00–9:00 am):
+Issued before office hours (6:00–9:00 am):

 - Employers should not require employees to report unless prior agreement exists